btmx-7/sugar-watch-repebble/README.md

 A polished CGM watchface for Pebble Time 2 and Round 2.
 Large clock, 4 configurable data slots, and a sparkline glucose graph.
 Everything that matters, readable at a glance.

-Built for the rePebble Spring 2026 App Contest.
+Built for the Pebble Spring 2026 App Contest.

 ---